|Trail Features:||Outstanding views, Lake views|

 |Parking Lot Longitude||-113.36561|

 The hike to Pitamakan Pass begins from the North Shore Trailhead, located in the campground at Two Medicine.
 To reach the trailhead from Two Medicine Road, turn into the campground and drive a half-mile along the main road.
 The parking area for the trail will be on your left.
-If this lot is full, there’s another small parking area located just prior to reaching the main lot.
+If this lot is full there's another small parking area located a short distance before reaching the main lot.

-To reach the Pitamakan Pass Trail, cross over the footbridge at the trailhead and walk a tenth-of-a-mile to the trail junction.
-The path to the left leads to Dawson Pass, while the trail to the right leads to Pitamakan Pass.
+From the trailhead hikers will immediately cross a footbridge, and then proceed another tenth-of-a-mile to reach a trail junction.
+The path to the left leads to Dawson Pass, while the Pitamakan Pass Trail leads to the right.

-After passing Pray Lake and the Two Medicine Campground, the trail begins to skirt around the eastern slopes of Rising Wolf Mountain.
+After passing around Pray Lake and the Two Medicine Campground, the Pitamakan Pass Trail begins to skirt around the eastern slopes of Rising Wolf Mountain.

-Roughly 2.3 miles from the trailhead you’ll cross a footbridge over Dry Fork Creek.
-Walk another two-tenths of a mile and you’ll reach the Dry Fork Trail junction.
+Roughly 2.3 miles from the trailhead hikers will cross a footbridge over Dry Fork Creek.
+After walking another two-tenths of a mile you'll arrive at the Dry Fork Trail junction.
 A turn to the right here will lead hikers down to the Two Medicine Entrance Station.
-To continue on towards Pitamakan Pass, turn left.
-At this point you’ll be on the north side of Rising Wolf Mountain where the trail begins a westerly course through a broad valley, and will travel over relatively flat terrain for the next two miles or so.
-Throughout this section the path alternates between open meadows, pine forests and a couple of small aspen groves.
+To continue on towards Pitamakan Pass you should turn left here.
+At this point you'll be on the north side of Rising Wolf Mountain where the trail begins a westerly course through a broad valley, and will travel over relatively flat terrain for the next two miles or so.
+Throughout this section the path alternates between open meadows, pine forests, and a couple of small aspen groves.

-At 4.2 miles the trail reaches a large open meadow, which it will travel through for the next mile-and-a-half or so.
-From here you’ll have commanding views of the surrounding mountains, including Flinsch Peak and Mt.
-Morgan as you look towards your destination.
+At 4.2 miles the trail begins traveling through a large open meadow.
+From this meadow you'll have commanding views of the surrounding mountains, including Flinsch Peak and Mt.
+Morgan as you look towards your destination almost straight ahead.